 Ratchet Crimp Tool

-The best crimper has a built in ratchet.
+The best crimper has a built-in ratchet.
 As the handles are squeezed together, it will ratchet and prevent the jaws from opening back up.
 When enough pressure has been applied, the ratchet will disengage and release the crimped part.
 This ensures enough pressure has been applied.
 This style of crimper also has a wide jaw to cover more surface area on the connector.

 Manual Crimp Tool

 Manual crimping tools can achieve nearly the same results, although it requires the user be much more vigilant.
 This style of crimper is generally less sturdy.
 Attention must be given while crimping to ensure the jaws are lined up properly on the connector.
 Misalignment will cause a less than desirable crimp connection.
 Over time, wear and tear from normal usage can also cause the jaws to become separated and not close fully.
 Generally, squeezing it as hard as possible will be sufficient.
 The fancy wire stripper shown below can be used with quick disconnects.
 The tool can also be used to cut wire and strip wires/cables.

 Why is this level of perfection required?
 A poor crimp leaves air pockets between the wire and connector.
 Air pockets allow moisture to collect, moisture causes corrosion, corrosion causes resistance, resistance causes heat, and may ultimately lead to breakage.